Travel.State.Gov > International Travel > Country Information > South Sudan International Travel Information

 Crime: The population has ready access to weapons due to years of civil war, tribal conflict, and political unrest.

-In Juba, the most frequently reported violent crimes include armed robbery, carjackings, and home invasions.
-Criminals target people who are walking, traveling alone or in small groups, especially at night.
+In Juba, the most frequently reported violent crimes include armed robbery, carjacking, and home invasion.
+Criminals target people who are walking, driving, traveling alone or in small groups, especially at night.
 Criminals frequently wear security service uniforms, carry military weapons, and use the ruse of security check points or official business to stop individuals or gain access to compounds.

 Outside Juba, road ambushes and roadside crime are common and often involve violence.
 Violent crimes (murder, armed robbery, home invasions, cattle raiding, kidnapping) and non-violent petty theft and fraud are pervasive.